 Clutter is the enemy of many homeowners.
 And yet, there are many times when it seems inevitable.
 The bathroom is one place in the home that seems like it could always use a little help when it comes to clutter and organization.
-Of course, if you’re like most people, you’ve probably tried to declutter in the past, only to find out that over time, it needs to be done again.
+Of course, if you’re like most people, you’ve probably tried to declutter in the past, only to find out that it needs to be done again over time.

 If you want to redecorate your bathroom on a dime or improve the look of the space without a lot of effort, decluttering can go a long way toward accomplishing that.
 It’s all a matter of knowing how to reduce the amount of stuff in the bathroom and what to do with the things that you need in there.